 Which permalink structure is recommended for optimal SEO?

 One of the major on-page SEO factors is having your keyword in your post URL (permalink).
-As we’ve just discussed, the default WordPress permalink is not SEO-friendly, so when you install WordPress for the first time and start blogging without making a change to that default, you are blogging with a permalink structure that is not SEO friendly.
+As I’ve just discussed, the default WordPress permalink is not SEO-friendly, so when you install WordPress for the first time and start blogging without making a change to that default, you are blogging with a permalink structure that is not SEO friendly.

 As previously mentioned in my WordPress essential settings guide, your permalink is the first thing you should change when setting up your blog for the first time.